Alabama

 - Make scholarships portable to any qualifying school

-- Ensure at least 75 percent of first-time scholarship recipients were not enrolled in a private school during the previous year
+- Ensure at least 75 percent of first-time scholarship recipients were not enrolled in priority schools or a private school during the previous year

 - Submit annually to the state: